 - AACR Scientist-Survivor Program

 - Susan G. Komen

 Several of these opportunities offer scholarships that cover the cost of travel and training.

 Cancer Advocate Roles

 - Ensure research is patient-centered: “for patients, with patients”

-- Represent the University of Illinois at Urbana-Champaign in cancer functions, media events and interviews
+- Represent the University of Illinois Urbana-Champaign in cancer functions, media events, and interviews

 - Spread the word about Illinois research.